 Conference registration: To be announced later

 Relevant stakeholders, non-governmental organizations, civil society organizations, academic institutions, the scientific community, the private sector and philanthropic organizations, whose work is relevant to the UN Ocean Conference, accredited in accordance with the provisions set forth in Annex II of A/RES/73/292 can request registration to participate as observers in the Conference.

 Please, check this page regularly for updates about stakeholders registration to the 2022 UN Ocean Conference.

 Only eligible organizations can register representatives to attend the UN Ocean Conference.

-Please note that a participant has to be at least 18 years old to attend the UN Ocean Conference.
+Please note that a participant must be at least 18 years old to attend the UN Ocean Conference.

 - Organizations that have received special accreditation by the General Assembly to participate in the UN Ocean Conference (please, read more about Special Accreditation for the 2022 UN Ocean Conference below):

 - Organizations that received special accreditation by the General Assembly to attend any of the following past Conferences (please click on the links for details):

 - The United Nations Conference on Sustainable Development;